-MARTINI has become a symbol of Italian glamour and sophistication.
+MARTINI has become a symbol of Italian glamor and sophistication.

 Today, MARTINI is the market leader of the category.
-It continues to be innovating and daring in its attitude because MARTINI believes that Luck is an Attitude.
+It continues to be innovating and daring in its attitude.

 The Martini Visitor Centre is part of Martini & Rossi’s facilities in the village of Pessione where Martini has been produced since 1863.
 Pessione is 20 km south-west of Turin.

 The Martini Visitor Centre’s location at this historic production site means that visitors can enjoy a unique learning experience that goes to the very heart of this famous brand.
 The cellars of Casa Martini, an early 19th century country mansion, house the treasures of its famous History of Winemaking Museum (one of the most interesting in the world in terms of the wealth of its collection).
 The museum opened in 1961 and consists of 16 rooms with more than 600 artifacts on display dating from the 7th century BC to the present day.